samsquire/ideas2/README.md

 # 65. Automate job descriptions

-We can automate job descriptions by building GUIs.
+We can automate job descriptions by building GUIs and workflow rule engines.

 # 66.